Vriesea schwackeana

-Vriesea schwackeana is a species of flowering plant in the family Bromeliaceae, endemic to Brazil.
+Vriesea schwackeana is a species of flowering plant in the family Bromeliaceae.
+It is endemic to Brazil.
 It was first formally described by Carl Christian Mez in 1896, based on a specimen collected by W. Schwacke in the Serra de Ouro Preto, Minas Gerais.

 Description

 Vriesea schwackeana is a perennial, typically epiphytic or saxicolous plant, meaning it grows on trees or rocks.
 It is found in rocky fields and Atlantic Forest remnants at altitudes between 1300 and 1500 meters, especially in the states of Minas Gerais and São Paulo.